 - Your strategy for achieving these goals

-So… whilst in most cases your audience is likely to use Facebook in a personal capacity, not every business needs or will benefit from throwing resources into it.
+So… whilst in most cases, your audience is likely to use Facebook in a personal capacity, not every business needs or will benefit from throwing resources into it.
 A fairly niche B2B company, for example, should set up a Facebook page more as a microsite than to use it as a content production centre, simply because it won’t be an effective way of getting in front of the specific buyers they need at certain businesses.

-For business who sell directly to consumers, say to mums aged 30-50, and have interesting or quirky products, Facebook will be a perfect platform to generate awareness, web clicks and sales.
+For businesses who sell directly to consumers, say to mums aged 30-50, and have interesting or quirky products, Facebook will be a perfect platform to generate awareness, web clicks and sales.
 Even paying for exposure over Facebook will yield a positive ROI if targeted correctly.

 If your business solves a specific want or need, whether it be B2B or B2C, Twitter is the perfect platform to use.
 Whilst it’s another useful channel to share content and commentary, for most businesses the power lies in finding prospects based on what they tell the world about themselves.
 Whether it’s in their Twitter bio or in the Tweets they share, there are a number of tools you can use to identify them as potential consumers.